 SRA Board welcomes new members

-Recruitment to the Board took place throughout the autumn, with a particular emphasis on attracting interest from a diversity of candidates using social media and outreach to diversity champions within the profession and more widely.
-This resulted in a strong field of some 200 applicants, including many more people from a range of social and ethnic backgrounds, geographies and legal practice types.
+The timing of the appointments means the Board will retain its lay majority throughout.
+Recruitment to the Board took place throughout the latter part of 2021, attracting a strong field, including many more people from a range of social and ethnic backgrounds, geographies and legal practice types.

-The Board retains its lay majority, with six lay members and five solicitor members.
-The quartet join Anna Bradley as well as Peter Higson, Paul Loft, Barry Matthews, Geoff Nicholas, Selina Ullah and Tony Williams.
+Tony Williams comes to the end of his term on 31 August 2022.
+The Board retains its lay majority, with five lay members and four solicitor members.
+Lisa and Nicola join Anna Bradley as well as Ann Harrison, Paul Loft, Dermot Nolan, Vikas Shah, Elizabeth Smart and Selina Ullah.